TriVLA: A Triple-System-Based Unified Vision-Language-Action Model with Episodic World Modeling for General Robot Control: Our Proposed TriVLA

 \subsection{Policy Learning Module (System 1)}

+Systems 2 and 3 together form the episodic world model, combining descriptive multimodal grounding with predictive temporal modeling.
+This combined representation allows System 1 (Policy Learning) to flexibly adapt its actions using both accumulated experience and anticipated future dynamics.
 The predictive representations generated by the video diffusion model remain high-dimensional because they encode sequences of image features.
 To efficiently aggregate information across spatial, temporal, and multi-view dimensions, TriVLA compresses these representations into a fixed set of tokens.
 We initializes learnable tokens $Q_{[0:T,0:L]}$ with fixed length $T \times L$, performing spatial-temporal attention \cite{blattmann2023align} on each corresponding frame, followed by feed-forward layers.
 Formally, this branch can be expressed as follows where $i$ is the index of frame:

-After the vision-language module (System 2) extracts vision-language tokens $Q_{vl}$, and the dynamics perception module (System 3) aggregates future dynamic features into predictive tokens $Q_p$, a diffusion policy is employed as the action head to generate the action sequence $a_0 \in A$ conditioned on $Q_{vl}$ and $Q_p$.
+After the Episodic Multimodal Perception module (System 2) extracts vision-language tokens $Q_{vl}$, and the Episodic Dynamics Perception module (System 3) aggregates future dynamic features into predictive tokens $Q_p$, a diffusion policy is employed as the action head to generate the action sequence $a_0 \in A$ conditioned on $Q_{vl}$ and $Q_p$.
 The aggregated tokens $Q_{vl}$ and $Q_p$ are integrated into the diffusion transformer blocks via cross-attention layers.
 The diffusion policy aims to reconstruct the original action $a_0$ from the noised action $a_k = \sqrt{\bar\beta_k}a_0 + \sqrt{1 - \bar\beta_k}\epsilon$, where $\epsilon$ denotes white noise and $\bar\beta_k$ is the noise coefficient at step $k$.
 This process can be interpreted as learning a denoiser $D_\psi$ to approximate the noise $\epsilon$.
-After the final DiT block, we apply an embodiment-specific action decoder $A_d$—a multi-layer perceptron (MLP)—to the final tokens to predict actions and minimize the following loss function:
+After the final DiT block, we apply an embodiment-specific action decoder $A_d$, implemented as a multi-layer perceptron (MLP).
+This decoder processes the final tokens to predict actions and minimize the following loss function: